Game Plan For An AF Thanksgiving That’s Juicy, Not Dry!

 CONNECT

 Play A Game!
 Try giving yourself a challenge, maybe to learn one new thing or to interact with someone you might not ordinarily.
-Or decide to ask the teenagers “what’s the coolest thing you did all year,” instead of “where do you want to go to college?”
+Or decide to ask the teenagers “what’s the coolest thing you did all year,” instead of “do you know where you’re going to college yet?”
 Or maybe you like the idea of introducing a game of questions, or a group walk or a fun-run.
 Or a dance party and invite everyone to submit a song for the playlist.

 Group Participation!
 People like being asked to contribute so consider having others contribute to the meal, place settings, decorations, playlist, cleanup, etc, maybe even in teams, and not necessarily their own immediate family.
 Other ways to invite interaction could include a silly game, or a DIY non-alcoholic drink bar, coffee or hot chocolate bar or a friendly competition for best appetizer or dessert.
 Or sitting down together to make tamales or cookies or holiday cards.